egodasa/aplikasi-tour-travel-ci/README.md

 2. Included with blade template engine
 3. Example page with blade template engine
 4. Eloquent ORM standalone
-5. -Upcoming CI restserver
+5. Codeigniter restserver

 ## Note
-Please look at application/core/MY_Controller.php for more detail about eloquent and blade
+1. Please look at application/core/MY_Controller.php for more detail about eloquent and blade
+2. You can find example of Rest API controller on controller/api/Dosen.php